 Batman v Superman: What We Know So Far About Dawn Of Justice

-Wonder WomanIt turns out that Batman and Superman wonít be the only legendary DC Comics superheroes that wind up being in the Man of Steel sequel.
-Gadot, who screen-tested for the part "in November has been cast as Princess Diana of Themyscira.
+Wonder WomanDespite the title of the movie, Batman and Superman wonít be the only legendary DC Comics superheroes that wind up being in this Man of Steel sequel.
+Gadot, who screen-tested for the part "in November 2013 has been cast as Princess Diana of Themyscira.
 The actress reportedly beat out both Olga Kurylenko, Elodie Yung for the part.
 Itís currently unclear how she will fit into the film.
 Word is that Gadot is contracted to appear in three movies for Warner Bros.
 The first is Batman v Superman: Dawn of Justice, the second is a Justice League movie, and the third is a Wonder Woman solo film.
 What about her origins, though?
-In a recent interview, producer Charles Roven confirms that Wonder Woman is a demi-god, that she's a "goddess," and her father is Zeus.
-So that clears up some of the rumors of her origins in Snyder's film.
+In an interview, producer Charles Roven confirmed that Wonder Woman is a demi-god, that she's a "goddess," and her father is Zeus.
+So that clears up some of the speculation regarding where she came from in Snyder's film.
 In addition to being the daughter of Zeus, we also recently learned that Wonder Woman will be hundreds of years old by the time the action of Batman v Superman rolls around.

-Lois LaneYou didnít really think that the sequel to Man of Steel would only be bringing back Superman, did you?
-In the studio press release that was sent around first announcing the Batman v Superman: Dawn of Justice at San Diego Comic-Con 2013, it was confirmed that the 2016 title will also feature the return of Amy Adams as Lois Lane, the quick reporter who both met and fell in love with Clark Kent/Superman in the last movie.
-Presumably the new film will further explore the relationship between Clark and Lois, and the footage has shown us that she is standing by the Kryptonian even as the public debates whether or not he should be allowed to exist.
+Lois LaneYou didnít really think that the follow-up to Man of Steel would only be bringing back Superman, did you?
+In the studio press release that was sent around first announcing the Batman v Superman: Dawn of Justice at San Diego Comic-Con 2013, it was confirmed that the 2016 title will also feature the return of Amy Adams as Lois Lane, the smart, witty reporter who both met and fell in love with Clark Kent/Superman in the last movieThe new film will further explore the relationship between Clark and Lois, and the footage has shown us that she is standing by the Kryptonian even as the public debates whether or not he should be allowed to exist.

 Back to top